ericchambers1940/infra_as_code/README.md

 # Tools Used
-- Hashicorp Terraform Community Edition
+- Hashicorp Terraform Community Edition - provisions our infrastructure as code.
+This includes any AWS resources.
-- Hashicorp Packer
+- Hashicorp Packer - used to generate an AMI/machine image automatically.
-- Ansible
+- Ansible - used to configure the AMI to our needs.
-- GitHub Actions
+- GitHub Actions - CI/CD tool for automatically performing each step in this lab.
-- Git
+- Git - used for managing and versioning source code collaboratively.
-- VirtualBox
+- VirtualBox - A type 2 virtualization hypervisor.
+Used for creating simple virtual machines.
-- AWS EC2, ALB, Scaling Groups, IAM
+- AWS EC2, ALB, Scaling Groups, IAM - common AWS services we will use for this lab.